Fully automated workflow for designing patient-specific orthopaedic implants: application to total knee arthroplasty: Abstract

 \section{Abstract}

-Osteoarthritis affects about 528 million people worldwide, causing pain, swelling and stiffness in the joints.
+\textbf{Background} Osteoarthritis affects about 528 million people worldwide, causing pain and stiffness in the joints.
 Arthroplasty is commonly performed to treat joint osteoarthritis, reducing pain and improving mobility.
-While arthroplasty has known several technical improvements, a significant share of patients are still unsatisfied with their surgery.
-Personalised arthroplasty improves surgical outcomes however current solutions require delays, making it difficult to integrate in clinical routine.
-We propose a fully automated workflow to design patient-specific implants.
-The proposed approach is presented for total knee arthroplasty, the most widely performed arthroplasty in the world nowadays.
+Nevertheless, a significant share of patients remain unsatisfied with their surgery.
+Personalised arthroplasty was introduced to improve surgical outcomes however current solutions require delays, making it difficult to integrate in clinical routine.
+We propose a fully automated workflow to design patient-specific implants for total knee arthroplasty.

-The proposed pipeline first uses artificial neural networks to segment the proximal and distal extremities of the femur and tibia bones.
+\textbf{Methods} The proposed pipeline first uses artificial neural networks to segment the femur and tibia proximal and distal extremities.
 Then the full bones are reconstructed using augmented statistical shape models, combining shape and landmarks information.
-Finally, a total of 77 morphological parameters are computed to design patient-specific implants.
-The developed workflow has been trained using 91 CT scans of lower limb.
-Its performance has been evaluated on 41 CT scans manually segmented, in terms of accuracy and execution time.
+Finally, 77 morphological parameters are computed to design patient-specific implants.
+The developed workflow has been trained on 91 CT scans and evaluated on 41 CT scans, in terms of accuracy and execution time.

-The workflow accuracy was $0.4 \pm 0.2mm$ for the segmentation, 1$.2 \pm 0.4mm$ for the full bones reconstruction, and $2.8 \pm 2.2mm$ for the anatomical landmarks determination.
-The custom implants fitted the patients’ anatomy with $0.6 \pm 0.2mm$ accuracy.
-The whole process from segmentation to implants’ design lasted about 5 minutes.
+\textbf{Results} The workflow accuracy was $0.4\pm0.2mm$ for segmentation, $1.0\pm0.3mm$ for full bone reconstruction, and $2.2\pm1.5mm$ for anatomical landmarks determination.
+The custom implants fitted the patients' anatomy with $0.9\pm0.5mm$ accuracy.
+The whole process from segmentation to implants' design lasted about 15 minutes.

-The proposed workflow allows for a fast and reliable personalisation of knee implants, directly from the patient CT image without requiring any manual intervention.
-It allows the establishment of a patient-specific pre-operative planning for TKA in a very short time making it easily available for all patients.
-Combined with efficient implant manufacturing techniques, this solution could help answer the growing number of arthroplasties while reducing complications and improving the patients’ satisfaction.
+\textbf{Conclusion} The proposed workflow performs a fast and reliable personalisation of knee implants, directly from a CT image without requiring any manual intervention.
+It allows the establishment of a patient-specific pre-operative planning in a very short time, making it easily available for all patients.
+Combined with efficient implant manufacturing techniques, this solution could help answer the growing number of arthroplasties while reducing complications and improving patients' satisfaction.